jasonshave/AzureStorage.QueueService/README.md

 ## Message handling behavior

+- Sending a message will automatically serialize the payload to `BinaryData`.
 - Multiple messages are pulled when `ReceiveMessagesAsync<T>` is called.
 - If your handler does not throw, messages are automatically removed from the queue otherwise the message is returned to the queue for delivery again.
-- Deserialization uses the `System.Text.Json` deserialization behavior.
+- Automatic deserialization uses the `System.Text.Json` deserialization behavior.
 This can be overridden by specifying your own `JsonSerializerOptions` as seen below.
 - You can 'peek' messages using `PeekMessages<T>` which returns a collection but doesn't remove them from the queue.

-## Usage
+## Configuration

 1. Add the Nuget package `JasonShave.AzureStorage.QueueService` to your .NET project
 2. Set your `ConnectionString` and `QueueName` properties in your [.NET User Secrets store](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows), `appsettings.json`, or anywhere your `IConfiguration` provider can look for the `QueueClientSettings`.
 For example: